 Image: Podium’s interface for online reputation management.

 When it comes to optimizing your website for users, there are two main things to think about:

 - Function – Making sure that your website loads quickly and properly, works on mobile devices, and that all features are implemented correctly and work as intended.

 - Content – Make sure that your website provides visitors with content that matches their interests, and that the content is easy to find and pleasant to consume.

-Thanks for checking out our list of the top ten tips for refining your Local SEO Strategy in 2021!
+Thanks for checking out our list of the top ten tips for refining your Local SEO Strategy!